emacs-mirror/emacs/mps/manual/source/topic/telemetry.rst

 :term:`Lisp` in an appendix to his paper "History of Lisp" [MCCARTHY79]_:

-    A Flexowriter had been connected to the IBM 704 and the operating system modified so that it collected characters from the Flexowriter in a buffer when their presence was signalled by an interrupt.
-Whenever a carriage return occurred, the line was given to LISP for processing.
-The demonstration depended on the fact that the memory of the computer had just been increased from 8192 words to 32768 words so that batches could be collected that presumed only a small memory.

     Everything was going well, if slowly, when suddenly the Flexowriter began to type (at ten characters per second) ::